AstroTechies/astroneermodding/docs/guides/basicSetup.rst

 Setting up UAssetGUI
 --------------------

 UAssetGUI is tool for viewing and editing cooked .uasset files.
-Downlaod the latest version from `GitHub <https://github.com/atenfyr/UAssetGUI/releases>`_.
+Download the latest version from `GitHub <https://github.com/atenfyr/UAssetGUI/releases>`_.
 Extract the .zip file to your ``AstroneerModding`` folder.